 HOLT: There was just something about his rhythm that was just so driving and so - I don't know, it just - you could not, not tap your toe.
 You just had to.

 ULABY: Holt says you could hear the determination of a blind, self-defined man in every note Doc Watson played.

-HOLT: Doc was fierce but not fierce in a bad way.
+HOLT: Doc was fierce, but not fierce in a bad way.
 Just fierce in a determined way.
 So that came out in his music.
-I wish I had my guitar here, I could play an example, but he learned a tune from Merle Travis called "My Blue Bell."
-And Merle Travis plays it really just sort of beautifully and gently.
+I wish I had a guitar here; I could play an example.
+But he learned a tune from Merle Travis, called "My Blue Bell."
+And Merle Travis plays it really, just sort of beautifully and gently.